playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 <iframe data-frame-title="Vue Parent/Child - StackBlitz" src="uu-remote-code:./ffg-fundamentals-vue-parent-child-2?template=node&embed=1&file=src%2FFileList.vue&terminal=dev"></iframe>

-The reason we're able to `import` a component and use it right away is because any variable that we expose inside of `<script setup>` is automatically available in the `<template>` portion of our SFC.
+We can `import` and use our component immediately because any variable we expose inside of `<script setup>` is automatically available in the `<template>` portion of our SFC.

 > Notice that our `script` tag has a `setup` attribute!
 Without it, our code won't work the right way!

-We need to import all the components we'll be using in our parent component!
+We must import all the components we'll use in our parent component!
 Otherwise, Vue will throw an error:

 > Failed to resolve component: file